-If you've ever gone in search of your cat only to find him hiding under the bed or inside a cardboard box, you've witnessed a unique feline behavior.
+If you've ever gone in search of your cat only to find him under the bed, inside a cardboard box, or in another hiding spot, you've witnessed a unique feline behavior.
 Most cats love to hide from time to time, usually in a warm, dark location.
 Providing appropriate hiding places for your cat can help protect her from hazards around your home.

 Why Cats Hide

-No one knows for sure, but there are some good theories about the purpose of this hiding behavior.
+No one knows for sure, but there are some good theories about why cats hide.
 According to Purina One, this habit goes back to cats' behavior in the wild.
 In the wilderness, a cat might look for a hiding spot or "den" to provide protection from other predators and to have a clear view for stalking prey.
 Cats are frequently hyper-alert, even while dozing, so an enclosed hiding place may also allow them to relax and feel secure.
 According to WebMD, studies show that cats with safe hiding places have markedly lower stress levels than their exposed counterparts.

 Common Safe Hiding Spots for Cats